 The Pacific Northwest Trail of the Admiralty Head Marine Preserve is accessible at Fort Casey National Wildlife Refuge.
 You might get ideas for exploring the PNT in four additional Washington state parks.
 Approximately 10,000 adventure backpackers attempt to complete their journey each year.

-The Admiralty Head Lighthouse and the exhibits there chronicle the history of the region around Fort Casey Historic State Park.
+The Admiralty Head Lighthouse and the exhibits there chronicle the region’s history around Fort Casey Historic State Park.
 The Red Bluff lighthouse and a Fresnel lens are two examples of Native Americans in the area.

 Between May 25 and October 30, a guided tour of Fort Casey State Park’s artillery is available.
-The 45-minute excursion is led by the Fort Casey Volunteer Battalion.
+The Fort Casey Volunteer Battalion leads the 45-minute excursion.

 Things to do near Fort Casey State Park